 - 4.9.1 The majority of the comments made are considered to relate to planning matters and therefore relevant polices form part of this plan, having regard to the strategic policies of Milton Keynes Council and The National Planning Policy Framework and the Parish Council's Vision and Aims. - 4.9.2 We have also proactively considered ways of addressing the other issues that are not planning related issues and concerns that have been raised whether they fall within the remit of the Parish Council or not.
-These are dealt with by a series of Pledges which are shown in a separate document "Great Linford Parish Pledges" which are not part of the Policies.
-We are committed to furthering these pledges subject to the availability of resources and capacity.
+These are dealt with by way of Pledges in Section 6.